parasingh27/Data-Analyst-Portfolio/PowerBI-Reports/Cafe-Rewards-Report/README.md

 - **Power BI**: For data visualization and dashboard creation.
 - **DAX (Data Analysis Expressions)**: For creating calculated columns and measures.
 - **Power Query**: For data transformation and cleaning.

----

-This Project is submission for Maven Challenge https://app.mavenanalytics.io/